 In any situation where you are at risk of falling objects or obtaining a head injury, a helmet should be worn, and this includes DIY projects at home!

 Safety footwear offers both comfort and increased protection for your feet when carrying out physical tasks.

-CAT boots are some of the most established safety boots on the market and are favoured for their quality, durability and practicality.
+CAT boots are some of the most established safety boots on the market and are favored for their quality, durability, and practicality.

 Used on many construction sites, CAT boots can be bought for a reasonable price to offer you excellent protection at home for your DIY projects.

 Thermal clothing may be useful for DIY projects where you are spending a considerable amount of time outside or in a position where you’re facing a draft.